fabean/flexbox-grid/readme.md

 # Koality Flexbox Grid

-This aims to be a very simple scss flexbox grid you can put into your project and give you a grid system that doesn't completely suck.
+This aims to be a very simple Sass flexbox grid that isn't overly complicated or ends up being something you fight against while building.

 ## How to use